 Disneyland Paris - Located only about 20 miles outside of Paris, Disneyland Paris is quick and easy to get to.
 You can hop on the RER A to the Marne-la-Valée station across a small plaza from Disneyland Paris, and buy your tickets at the gate - or check out these transportation and advance purchase ticket options to make your trip faster and easier:

 Jardin d'Acclimatation - A long-time favorite of French families, Jardin d'Acclimatation offers playgrounds, wading pools and fountains, carnival rides, ponies, restaurants and snack bars, walking paths, gardens, small zoo, and wandering peacocks.
-A massive construction project to add new attractions designed to appeal to teens is near completion - current date to re-open is now June 1, 2018 - so if you're coming for Mother's Day this year, maybe delay for a week if you're interested in the new rides.
+A massive construction project last year added new attractions designed to appeal to teens, plus all the old family favorites - so bring the whole family and check out all the exciting new updates.
 Location: Bois de Boulogne next to Fondation Louis Vuitton, 16th arrondissement Nearest Metro: Les Sablons

 Tickets: Small entrance fee, plus whatever you spend on rides and food